 Using social media for local marketing is an important part of your business’ local marketing strategy.
 Social media is without doubt one of the greatest phenomenons to happen to digital marketing.
 It’s a fantastic inbound traffic source; an excellent way of bringing traffic (people) to your business (website).
 If you’re not using it, you risk losing out.

-Traditionally, bricks and mortar businesses would have relied on people visiting their premises on the high street and sharing their recommendations by word of mouth.
+Traditionally, bricks and mortar businesses would have relied on people visiting their premises on the high street.
+Therefore, sharing their recommendations by word of mouth.
 Engagement happened face to face or over the phone.
-Social media has changed the way customers can engage with your business.
+However, social media has changed the way customers can engage with your business.
 And whilst this may now take a more online format, social media is actually a great way of driving real customers through your door.

-Social media is a great way of engaging with your customers, listening to what’s being said about your brand, being listed in the search engines, and furthering your brand’s reach through shared content.
+Social media is a great way of engaging with your customers.
+As well as, listening to what’s being said about your brand, being listed in the search engines, and furthering your brand’s reach through shared content.

 Social Media For Local Marketing – Get Engaged!